carpentries-incubator/workflows-nextflow/episodes/03-processes.md

 The val qualifier allows you to receive data of any type as input.
 It can be accessed in the process script by using the specified input name, as shown in the following example:

 ~~~
-num = Channel.from( 1, 2, 3 )
+chr_ch = Channel.of( 1..21,'X','Y' )

 process basicExample {
   input:
-  val x from num
+  val chr from chr_ch

   """
-  echo process job $x
+  echo process chromosome $chr
   """
 }
 ~~~
 {: .source}

-In the above example the process is executed three times, each time a value is received from the channel num and used to process the script.
+In the above example the process is executed 23 times, each time a value is received from the channel num and used to process the script.
 Thus, it results in an output similar to the one shown below:

 ~~~
-process job 3
+process chromosome 3
-process job 1
+process chromosome 1
-process job 2
+process chromosome 2
+..truncated...
 ~~~
 {: .output}